visidata/visidata.org/site/blog/2018/tinyletter-14.md

+---
+title: I'll show you my .visidatarc if you show me yours
+date: 2018-07-24
+tags:
+    - blog
+---

 [originally published as TinyLetter #14]

-# I'll show you my .visidatarc if you show me yours

 Yo VisiDaters,